 Smack bang on the corner of Gertrude and Gore St, we can guarantee you will have noticed the punters sitting outside the Builders Arms on a sunny afternoon.
 This place is a died-in-the-wool Melbourne staple.

-Situated on the corner of Gertrude Street and Gore Street, we can guarantee you will have noticed the throng of punters seated outside the Builders Arms Hotel on many a sunny afternoon.
-Step inside, and you’ll find a fantastic bistro-style restaurant, luxe dining area, and cute hidden beer garden, all headed up by Andrew McConnell of Supernormal, Cumulus Inc. and Cutler & Co fame.
+Step inside and you’ll find a fantastic bistro-style restaurant, fancy dining area, and cute hidden beer garden, all headed up by Andrew McConnell of Supernormal, Cumulus Inc. and Cutler & Co fame.

 So, is it a pub?
-Is it a bar-restaurant?
+Is it a bar-restaurant-beer-garden-thing?
 Who cares.
-The only question you should be asking is, can I have another round of the whipped cod roe and an Elderflower Sour?
+The only question you should be asking is, "Can I have another round of the whipped cod roe?
+And throw in an Elderflower Sour?"

 Image credit: Kristoffer Paulsen